An Intensive 10-day Training Course

 - Managing project risks: Qualitative and quantitative risk management methods and techniques

-- The importance of continuous planning: Maintaining and updating plans and risk registers
+- The importance of continuous evaluation: Maintaining and updating plans and risk registers

 Day 4